koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 Bill summarises the situation to himself when the call is over..

 > Before, I was merely worried that IT Operations was under attack by Development, Information Security, Audit, and the business.
-Now, I’m starting to realize that my primary managers seem to be at war with each other, as well.
+Now, I'm starting to realize that my primary managers seem to be at war with each other, as well.

 #### Chapter Notes
 - There is a clear problem between the Development team and the Operations team in handoffs